Iowa: Economy

+In 2025, Iowa's gross domestic product was $277.1 billion and the state's per capita personal income was $68,326.
+On July 2, 2009, Standard & Poor's rated Iowa's credit as AAA (the highest of its credit ratings, held by only 11 U.S. state governments).

 In 2016, the total employment of the state's population was 1,354,487, and the total number of employer establishments was 81,563.
+In 2025, small businesses made up 99.3% of all businesses in the state, employing 46.0% of Iowa's work force.

 CNBC's list of "Top States for Business in 2010" has recognized Iowa as the sixth best state in the nation.
 Scored in 10 individual categories, Iowa was ranked first when it came to the "Cost of Doing Business"; this includes all taxes, utility costs, and other costs associated with doing business.
 Iowa was also ranked 10th in "Economy", 12th in "Business Friendliness", 16th in "Education", 17th in both "Cost of Living" and "Quality of Life", 20th in "Workforce", 29th in "Technology and Innovation", 32nd in "Transportation" and the lowest ranking was 36th in "Access to Capital".

 While Iowa is often viewed as a farming state, agriculture is a relatively small portion of the state's diversified economy, with manufacturing, biotechnology, finance and insurance services, and government services contributing substantially to Iowa's economy.
 This economic diversity has helped Iowa weather the late 2000s recession better than most states, with unemployment substantially lower than the rest of the nation.

-If the economy is measured by gross domestic product, in 2005 Iowa's GDP was about $124 billion.
-If measured by gross state product, for 2005 it was $113.5 billion.
-Its per capita income for 2006 was $23,340.
-On July 2, 2009, Standard & Poor's rated Iowa's credit as AAA (the highest of its credit ratings, held by only 11 U.S. state governments).

-As of September 2021, the state's unemployment rate is 4.0%.
+As of May 2025, the state's unemployment rate was 3.6%.